- Chart

 Strengths

-- Extensive retail store network across the US
+- Extensive store network and brand recognition.

 Weaknesses

-- Increasing competition from online retailers
+- Increasing competition from online retailers.

 Opportunities

-- Continued expansion of the commercial business segment
+- Expansion of the commercial sales business.

 Threats